emmt/ArrayTools.jl/README.md

   as `Base.has_offset_axes(args...)`.
 Furthermore, `has_standard_indexing` is
   a bit faster.

 ## Installation

-`ArrayTools` is not yet an [official Julia package][julia-pkgs-url] so you have to clone the repository.
+`ArrayTools` is not yet an [official Julia package][julia-pkgs-url] so you have to clone its repository.
 In Julia, hit the `]` key to switch to the package manager REPL (you should get a `... pkg>` prompt) and type:

 ```julia